 The American Association of Diabetes Educators has created a form for physicians and other qualified non-physician practitioners to make referrals for diabetes self-management services.

-The Texas Diabetes Council and the Texas Department of State Health Services provide free materials for diabetes educators.
+The Texas Diabetes Council and the Texas Department of State Health Services provide free materials diabetes education materials.

 As a member of the profession, you can help spread the word about diabetes education by promoting the value of education programs to doctors in your area.
-The American Association of Diabetes Educators has information to help with information about:
+The American Association of Diabetes Educators has information to help you reach prescribers.

 Medical Practice Organizations